filippopellizzari1/Kmeans/README.md

 void insert_centroid( int i, const Point * c );
 ```

-To initaite a Point pass as parameter the dimensionality and the double array containing the coordinates of the point.
+To initiate a Point pass as parameters the dimensionality and the double array containing the coordinates of the point.

 Note: the dataset class can be used to load a dataset (or generate one) and then initiate the other classes (lloyd, hamerly, MPIHamerly) by extracting the points and passing them as parameter for the points and centroids init methods.

-At this point, use the methods below to perform the classification for an arbitrary number of time.
+At this point, use the methods below to perform the classification for an arbitrary number of times.

 ```cpp
 void update_centroids();